DigijEth/BaseScam/README.md

-The readme for the Security Token is in the in the folder labeled /onchain-app/ The main function comes from the Contract and Token interactions.
+The readme for the Security Token is in the labeled /onchain-app/

+The main function comes from the Contract and Token interactions.
 While the app provides information based on scans, the tokens let users report and make comments about tokens, pairs, etc.